-- If required, applicants must obtain a separate sign permit (and/or a building permit) through Code Administration. - A sign which meets the requirements of a coordinated sign master plan which has already been approved by the BAR for a multi-tenant commercial building can be administratively approved by staff, regardless of whether the sign otherwise meets these requirements for administrative approval. - Prior to receiving an administrative approval for signage, BAR staff will conduct research and/or visit the site to evaluate the subject property and its context to determine if the proposed signage is appropriate. - Anchors for all signs and sign brackets must be installed into the mortar joints on masonry buildings to avoid damage to the brick or stone.
-Upon removal of signage and hardware, the tenant and/or business owner, in consultation with staff, shall appropriately repair damage caused by the sign (see Masonry Guidelines).

-• Previously approved signs and awnings, or awnings with signage, may be replaced in the same size and material, and with new signs, provided that they have the same or less sign area.
+- If required, applicants must obtain a separate sign permit (and/or a building permit) through Code Administration. - A sign which meets the requirements of a coordinated sign master plan which has already been approved by the BAR for a multi-tenant commercial building can be administratively approved by staff, regardless of whether the sign otherwise meets these requirement for administrative approval. - Prior to receiving an administrative approval for signage, BAR staff will conduct research and/or visit the site to evaluate the subject property and its context to determine if the proposed signage is appropriate. - Anchors for all signs and sign brackets must be installed into the mortar joints on masonry buildings to avoid damage to the brick or stone. - Previously approved signs and awnings, or awnings with signage, may be replaced in the same size and material, and with new signs, provided that they have the same or less sign area.
 These awnings and signs may be administratively approved by staff.